Shruti24123/Shruti24123/README.md

 <div align="center">
   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>
+Hello there this is Shruti Dhanraj a final year student at NIT Patna.
+I am an aspiring web developer and an individual who loves to design and code.
+I am ready to collaborate on interesting😉 web development projects.

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">from India.
 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.